ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 Addendum: we can add yet another network to the mix, one that manages regulatory compliance.
 (E.g., proof-of-concept systems have been built to bring banks and corporations on a single distributed ledger and smart contract platform to share KYC information in privacy-preserving ways {{BKYC}} {{SKYC}}.)
 Now issuances of letters of credit in the trade finance system will be dependent on valid KYC records being maintained as assets in the regulatory compliance system.

-# Financial Instruments and Currency Exchanges
+# Currency and Finance

 {: #finance-currency}

+The emerging paradigm of Decentralized Finance (DeFi) and the emerging application of Central Bank Digital Currency (CBDC) have opened up a spectrum of scenarios that require management of financial digital assets across multiple systems, typically built on distributed ledgers.

+DeFi is a “new financial paradigm that leverages distributed ledger technologies to offer services such as lending, investing, or exchanging cryptoassets without relying on a traditional centralized intermediary” {{BISDeFi}}.
+Following the Web3 philosophy, scoped for the world of finance, DeFi offers architecture and protocols built on smart contracts deployed on blockchain or other distributed ledger technology.
+It thereby obviates the need for centralized management and orchestration of financial processes (e.g., currency transfers, exchanges, securities settlements) by trusted authorities who can gain undue leverage.

+CBDC is a form of tokenized cryptocurrency that various central banks around the world are experimenting with as the digital equivalent of traditional central bank-issued money used by banks and other financial institutions as well as end users for commercial transactions and settlements.
+Central banks possess exclusive authority to mint and issue money in physical cash form and in the form of electronic reserves.
+They also support commercial bank money used in retail transactions by banks and other users in their private capacities.
+Central banks have traditionally used their control over these different forms of money to enforce monetary policy in a way that promotes financial stability and provides broad access to safe and efficient payments {{BISCBDC}}.
+CBDCs would form a new, or alternative, type of central bank money, typically (but not always) built on blockchain or other distributed ledger technology.
+They have recently garnered significant interest in government circles by promising increased access and inclusion, better resilience, and increased scale and efficiency of currency transfers, compared to traditional forms of central bank-issued or central bank-backed currency.

+CBDCs can broadly be classified into “wholesale” and “retail”.
+Wholesale CBDC, which facilitates inter-bank and cross-border settlements, is currency that is available only to banks and other financial institutions.
+Retail CBDC is available to the public and can be used as a digital form of cash, enabling fast transparent payments for goods and services at high scale and volume; in effect, it can be used as a substitute for legacy payment mechanisms.

+Different system architectures exist to manage CBDC for banks and end users, from issuance to transfers to redemptions.
+A 2-tier model as illustrated in Figure 5 has recently gained popularity, where wholesale CBDC networks manage interactions between central and commercial banks, and retail CBDC networks manage interactions between commercial banks and end users.
+If we consider the role of the central bank as the defining characteristic of a system architecture, this model can be referred to as “indirect”, because commercial banks mediate claims between the central bank and end users and also facilitate payments.
+Other architectures also exist, including “direct CBDC”, where the central bank issues CBDC directly to end users and facilitates payments, and “hybrid CBDC”, which provides users the facility to make direct claims on the central bank while allowing intermediaries to facilitate payments {{BISRCBDC}}.

 ## Currency Transfers

 {: #finance-currency-transfers}

-Central Bank Digital Currencies, or CBDCs for short, have garnered significant interest in governmental circles recently as an efficient and transparent mechanism to enforce monetary policy and to enable transactions at scale as a substitute for legacy payment mechanisms.
-CBDC systems can come in different varieties, with a 2-tier model as illustrated in Figure 5 gaining recent popularity.
-In the higher tier lie wholesale CBDC networks, built on distributed ledger and smart contract platforms, bringing together central or reserve banks and various commercial banks.
+The 2-tier “indirect CBDC” model illustrated in Figure 5 presents unique interoperability challenges that require protocols for asset transfers and which SATP is well-suited to handle.
+In the higher tier lie wholesale CBDC networks, bringing together central or reserve banks and various commercial banks.
+Following the DeFi logic, these networks are typically built on distributed ledger and smart contract technologies.
 Commercial banks hold reserve currency deposits with the reserve bank, which has the special power to mint currency and issue CBDC and also enforce regulatory compliance.
 In the lower tier lie retail CBDC networks for commercial banks and their customers, built on similar technologies, enabling seamless, efficient, and transparent payments using CBDCs.
 A retail CBDC network may involve a single commercial bank or multiple commercial banks, depending on the market caps of those banks and their purposes for joining such a network.

 ~~~
                   +----------------------------------------+